-You may roll over before-tax amounts distributed in a lump sum to you from another employer's Puerto Rico tax-qualified plan upon a separation of service that would be taxable if not contributed into another Puerto Rico tax-qualified plan or PR-IRA.
+You may roll over before-tax amounts distributed in a lump sum to you from another employer's Puerto Rico tax-qualified plan upon a separation of service or plan termination that would be taxable if not contributed into another Puerto Rico tax-qualified plan or PR-IRA.
 However, you may roll over into the Plan only those amounts distributed to you in a lump sum or directly transferred to the Plan from another Puerto Rico tax-qualified plan.
 Rollovers from a PR-IRA are not permitted under Puerto Rico law.

-Rollover Contributions may not include amounts distributed from another employer's Puerto Rico tax- qualified plan that are not part of a lump-sum distribution received due to your separation from service.
+Rollover Contributions may not include amounts distributed from another employer's Puerto Rico taxqualified plan that are not part of a lump-sum distribution received due to your separation from service or plan termination.